Miksuu/a2waspwarfare/Guides/CommanderGuide/a2WarfareCommanderGuide.md

 ## Artillery Reloading
 Speeds up the reloading process for artillery units, increasing their rate of fire and overall effectiveness.

+- Depending if your team is using artillery, this might be useful upgrade to get

 [Make a table instead of a list of levels]